Comforting and cheesy oven-baked chicken and chorizo risotto, on the table in just 35 minutes!

 💭 Top tips

-- If you see the risotto has absorbed all the stock when you go to add the petit pois, splash in some recently boiled water from your kettle to prevent it from drying out.
+- If you see the risotto has absorbed all the stock when you add the petit pois, pour in some recently boiled water from your kettle to prevent it from drying out.

 - Use leftover roast chicken instead of chicken breast pieces.
 Stir it in at the same time as the petit pois.
 You'll need about 200g grams.